Rhipiduridae – Fantails

 Fantails adopt a hunched horizontal posture most of the time, with the wings drooped and held away from the body and the tail half cocked.
 There are some exceptions to this, particularly the Northern Fantail of New Guinea and the Cockerell’s Fantail of the Solomon Islands, which have a more upright posture reminiscent of the monarch flycatchers.

 The wings of fantails are tapered and have sacrificed speed for agility, making fantails highly efficient at catching insect prey.
-Overall the fantails are strong fliers, and some species can undertake long migrations, but the thicket fantails (Sooty Thicket Fantail, White-bellied Thicket Fantail and Black Thicket Fantail) are very weak fliers, and need to alight regularly.
+Overall, the fantails are strong fliers, and some species can undertake long migrations, but the thicket fantails (Sooty Thicket Fantail, White-bellied Thicket Fantail and Black Thicket Fantail) are very weak fliers, and need to alight regularly.
 Their bills are typical for aerial insect eating birds, being flat and triangular.
 The gape is surrounded by two rows of rictal bristles which are long, often as long as the bill.
 The bills of most species are fairly weak, limiting fantails to softer insects, although the more terrestrial Willie Wagtail has a stronger bill.

-The plumage of most fantails shows some variation, most species are relatively uniform with some markings.
+The plumage of most fantails shows some variation; most species are relatively uniform with some markings.
 A few species, such as the Rennell Fantail, have uniform plumage, while others have striking if sombre patterns.
 The colours of most species are greys, blacks, whites and browns, although a few species have yellow or even striking blue feathers.
 In most species there is no sexual dimorphism in plumage; the notable exception being the Black Fantail of New Guinea where the male has all-over black plumage and the female is almost entirely rufous.
 In a few species, such as the New Zealand Fantail, there exist two colour morphs, the common pied morph and the rarer black morph (which is most common on the South Island).

 Fantails are an Australasian family that has spread from as far as Samoa to northern India.
-In the south the grey fantail ranges as far as The Snares off New Zealand, in the eastern extent of the family has several endemic forms in western Polynesia.
+In the south the Grey Fantail ranges as far as The Snares off New Zealand, in the eastern extent of the family has several endemic forms in western Polynesia.
 There are numerous species in Indonesia, the Philippines and in South East Asia, and the family ranges into southern China, India and the Himalayas.
-Some species have a widespread distribution, particularly the willie wagtail, grey fantail, white-throated fantail and northern fantail; others have a highly restricted range and in the case of some insular species may be restricted to a single island.
-The Mussau fantail is restricted to a single island in the Bismarck Archipelago, and the Kadavu fantail has a similarly restricted distribution in the Kadavu Group of Fiji.
+Some species have a widespread distribution, particularly the Willie Wagtail, Grey Fantail, White-throated Fantail and Northern Fantail; others have a highly restricted range and in the case of some insular species may be restricted to a single island.
+The Mussau Fantail is restricted to a single island in the Bismarck Archipelago, and the Kadavu Fantail has a similarly restricted distribution in the Kadavu Group of Fiji.

-Fantails exhibit wide tastes in habitat; while the majority of species are found in rainforests fantails exist in most available habitats from deserts and mangrove forests to highly modified agricultural and urban environments.
+Fantails exhibit wide tastes in habitat; while the majority of species are found in rainforests, fantails exist in most available habitats from deserts and mangrove forests to highly modified agricultural and urban environments.
 Most species are able to survive in a variety of habitats.

-The behaviour of many species of fantail has not been studied, but overall the family is highly uniform in its habits.
-Anecdotal observations of less studied species suggest a high degree of similarity with the better studied species.
-Fantails are highly active birds, with several of the smaller species continuously on the move; even when perched they continue to rock back and forth, spin 180° on the spot, wag their tail from side to side or fan and unfan it.
+The behaviour of many species of fantail has not been studied, but overall, the family is highly uniform in its habits.
+Anecdotal observations of less studied species suggest a high degree of similarity with the better studied ones.
+Fantails are highly active birds, with several of the smaller species continuously on the move; even when perched they continue to rock back and forth, spin 180° on the spot, wag their tail from side to side or fan and re-furl it.
 In flight they are highly agile and undertake highly aerobatic and intricate looping flights while using their fanned tail to catch insects in flight.

 Fantails frequently form associations with other species in order obtain prey.
 Some species perch on the backs of cattle, which they use both as a vantage point and because the cattle flush up insects.
 This behaviour has given the Willie Wagtail the nickname ‘shepherd’s companion’.
 Fantails are often very bold around people and will approach them closely in order to capture insects flushed by them.
 Different species are also frequently found in mixed-species feeding flocks, travelling with other small insectivorous birds on the periphery of the flocks taking advantage of flushed prey.